dodona-edu/dodona-edu.github.io/en/references/README.md

 ---
 # References

-Here you can find up to date descriptions of the Dodona config files and directory structures.
+Here you can find up-to-date descriptions of the Dodona config files and directory structures.

 ## In English
 * [Exercise descriptions](exercise-description)